Placida a place where time stands still

 The History and Area Information of Placida Florida

 There are not too many spots left in Florida, where you can still imagine what that place looked like in the past.
 Often those “historic” sites are watered-down to a caricature of themselves.
+Placida is one of a few remaining spots with it’s original charm.
 Too much “young commerce” intermingled with “historic” artifacts from all over the world (mostly cheap stuff from China).
 I am always wondering what a plastic dinosaur has to do with a certain historical place.

 But wait, there is actually a small fishing village which looks like one of those Key West Villages.
 One of those old villages which you can still admire on those worn postcard collections from the 40’s and 50’s.